toolx-dev/mustargs/README.md

 ## Features
 - **ESModule Support**: `mustargs` is implemented as an ESModule, ensuring compatibility with modern JavaScript projects.
 - **Nested Object Parsing**: Easily parse command-line arguments into nested objects using dot notation.
-- **Array Parsing**: Arguments separated by commas are parsed into arrays.
+- **Array Parsing**: Arguments separated by commas or spaces are parsed into arrays.
 - **Type Parsing**: Automatically converts numeric values to numbers.

 ## Installation